intertect/intertect/src/content/lesson_1/part_5-unjoined.md

 # Part 5: Jump Around!

 Now it's time to implement control flow.
 With this, your emulator will be Turing Complete.
 Congratulations!
 You will have a processor in the JavaScript virtual machine, in your browser, on you Operating System, running on a real physical processor.
 If you're running in a VM, you've got even more levels in there.
 Isn't that exciting?

 There are some strange things about jump instructions that we'll gloss over for this lesson.
 Be prepared for strangeness starting in Lesson 2.

 ## Branch Instructions
 We only have you implement beq since that's enough to do anything else you might want to do.
 It's possible to emulate any other branch instruction if you really want to.
 For example, to check if one number is less than another, you can subtract and use some bit shifts.
-It's not the most wonderful thing, but it works. <!-- Should we also have them implement blt? -->
+It's not the most wonderful thing, but it works.

 ### How To Calculate Where To Go?
 Branch instructions are immediate format where the operand is an offset from the address of the *next* instruction.
 More specifically, the immediate operand is the offset *divided by 4*.
 Since all instructions are 32 bits, the bottom two bits are always 0.
 This allows us to get four times greater coverage from a branch instruction.
 Once the bits have been shifted, they are also sign extended and then added to the address of the next instruction.

 ## Jump Instruction
+<<<<<<< HEAD

 Jump instructions are much more straightforward. `jr` resets the program counter with the address contained in whatever register is